 A Unique Collection of Adaptation Stories of American Producers

 Her award-winning book, Resilient Agriculture: Cultivating Food Systems for a Changing Climate (New Society Publishers), blends climate science and resilience thinking to explore the adaptation stories of sustainable producers growing food across the U.S. Laura gathered stories from agricultural producers because she wanted to bring the voice of American farmers, growers and ranchers into the public discourse on climate change.
 She chose to focus on the experiences of long-time farmers, growers and ranchers using ecological agricultural practices because they depend on ecosystem services for production inputs and they are often not eligible for federal agricultural support programs.
-She thought this group of award-winning producers just might be innovating a model of ecosystem-based agricultural resilience that could prove useful to mainstream agriculture.
+Laura thought this group of award-winning producers just might be innovating a model of ecosystem-based agricultural resilience that could prove useful to agriculture in a changing climate.

 At the time of its publication in June 2015, Resilient Agriculture was the first, and is still the only published work that interprets the real world experiences of American producers through the application of leading edge climate risk management and resilience science.
 Resilient Agriculture was included in Food Tank’s 15 Favorite Food Books of 2015 and it was nominated for the Southern Writers Award and the Renewable Natural Resources Foundation’s Excellence in Journalism Award.
-Resilient Agriculture was one of twelve books included on Yale Climate Connections, “Climate Changing the Menu” bookshelf in 2016.
+Resilient Agriculture is one of twelve books included on Yale Climate Connections, “Climate Changing the Menu” bookshelf.

 Since the publication of Resilient Agriculture, Laura has been busy writing popular articles, invited chapters, peer-reviewed papers, opinion pieces and blog posts on climate vulnerability and resilience themes.
-In 2016, she contributed two invited papers to the American Food Resilience Project.
-Laura contributed an invited chapter on 21st century agricultural education in World Watch’s 2017 State of the World, EarthEd: Re-Thinking Education on a Changing Planet.
-Laura has co-authored an invited chapter on climate change, sustainable diets and human health with Cristina Tirado in the forthcoming book, Routledge Handbook of Food as a Commons, scheduled for release in early 2018.
+She contributed two invited papers to the American Food Resilience Project in 2016 and an invited chapter on twenty-first century agricultural education in World Watch’s 2017 State of the World, EarthEd: Re-Thinking Education on a Changing Planet.
+With Christina Tirado, Laura co-authored an invited chapter on climate change, sustainable diets and human health in the forthcoming book, Routledge Handbook of Food as a Commons, scheduled for release in early 2018.

 Praise for Resilient Agriculture